 - app_key (str) The client ID for your application on Dropbox. - app_secret (str) The client secret for your application on Dropbox - scope (str, optional) Comma-separated list of scopes for the OAuth token - offline (bool) Whether to request Dropbox offline access for the OAuth token.
 Defaults to False - force_reapprove (bool) Force the user to approve the app again if they've already done so. - disable_signup (bool) Prevent users from seeing a sign-up link on the authorization page. - require_role (str) Pass the string work to require a Dropbox for Business account, or the string personal to require a personal account. - redirect_url (str) the URL to redirect to after the authentication dance is complete - redirect_to (str) if redirect_url is not defined, the name of the view to redirect to after the authentication dance is complete.
 The actual URL will be determined by flask.url_for() - login_url (str, optional) the URL path for the login view.
 Defaults to / dropbox - authorized_url(str, optional) the URL path for the authorized view.
 Defaults to /dropbox/authorized. - session_class (class, optional) The class to use for creating a Requests session.
 Defaults to OAuth2Session. - storage A token storage class, or an instance of a token storage class, to use for this blueprint.
-Defaults to SessionStorage.
+Defaults to SessionStorage. - rule_kwargs (dict, optional) Additional arguments that should be passed when adding the login and authorized routes.
+Defaults to None.

-flask dance.contrib.dropbox.dropbox
+flask_dance.contrib.dropbox.dropbox